homelab-alpha/docs/content/docs/docker/compose-information/freshrss.info.md

 innodb-write-io-threads = 8
 ```

+- **innodb-buffer-pool-size**: The amount of memory allocated to cache data in
+  the InnoDB storage engine.
+This should be a significant portion of your total
+  RAM (here, it's set to 1GB).
 - **innodb-buffer-pool-size-auto-min**: Minimum InnoDB buffer pool size when
   auto-shrinking under memory pressure.
 Shrinks pool halfway between current
   size and this value.
 0 = no minimum.